croissantking/G3-Personality-Card-USB/README.md

 So far, testing has shown the USB portion of the Personality card to be fully functional and reliable under Mac OS 9.2.2 and Mac OS X 10.2.8.
 It's seen as a PCI card in slot 'PERCH' and therefore relies on the same drivers (and has the same limitations) as a traditional USB OCHI PCI card would.

+The only chip I have successfully tested is the CMD0670B-400.
+I have tried the mod with the supposedly pin compatible OHCI Firelink 82c861 chip, but it was unsuccessful.

 Peter Baran (@croissantking)

 --